 Rod Serling remains correct: prejudice kills; suspicion destroys; scapegoating is the oldest and most detestable trick in the book.
 Combined and deployed by Machiavellian minds, that terrible trifecta, more times than not, delivers its barkers—a.k.a. master manipulators—to powerful positions in every society’s hierarchy: in family structures, in business classes, in the political arena, ad infinitum.

 When Trump lost the 2016 election, a false sense of security permeated the Left and the Middle and prevailed in all rational thinking people.
 That fallacy—that America had dodged a bullet when Trump lost his bid for a second term—was shattered by his insurrectionists on January 6, 2021, when America’s Capitol Building was violently attacked in a nearly successful attempt to subvert the will of the people.
-I am sure that the Donald was pissin’ in his pants with delight as he watched the day’s events unfold while gleefully listening to the chant: “Hang Mike Pence!”
+I am sure that the Donald was pissin’ in his pants with delight as he watched the day’s events unfold while gleefully listening to the chant: “Hang Mike Pence.”

 History is only tricky because of the innate refusal to take it at face value.
-That is why, in a 1948 speech before the House of Commons, when Winston Churchill paraphrased George Santayana by saying, “Those who fail to learn from history are doomed to repeat it,” his words were indeed very ominous.
-Considering that the wounds of World War II were painfully fresh in everyone’s mind, Churchill invoking Santayana’s famous quote remains the most apropos usage.
+That is why, in a 1948 speech before the House of Commons, when Winston Churchill paraphrased George Santayana by saying, “Those that fail to learn from history are doomed to repeat it,” his words were indeed very ominous.
+Considering that the wounds of World War II were fresh in everyone’s mind, Churchill invoking Santayana’s famous quote remains the most apropos usage.

 On November 8 and 9 in 1923, a little and inconsequential man with his small hate-filled band of followers attempted a coup d’état of the elected German government.
 The Munich Beer Hall Putsch was led by Adolf Hitler and executed by the then relatively small Nazi Party.
 That uprising was quelled, the Nazis were suppressed, and Hitler and others were tried and convicted of treason and banished to prison.
 Most Germans let out a justified sigh of relief.
 That false sense of security was soon replaced with horror as Hitler’s Germany destroyed Europe and nearly engulfed the world.